Myth 1: Get your AC technician on Craigslist.

 Manufacturers specify the exact refrigerant the equipment is developed for, and before 2010, it was typically R-22.
 Despite the extreme reduction of the production of R-22, those air conditioners are still designed for it, and using a different refrigerant may not only cause destruction to your air conditioner, it could nullify your warranty.
 A voided warranty could cost you hundreds or thousands more in future parts due to likely damage.

 Myth 4: You don’t need yearly A/C system maintenance.

 A lot of people who don’t currently have trouble with their air conditioning system may believe they don’t truly need annual maintenance.
 It’s running fine, so why spend the money on a tune-up, right?
 Well there’s the fact that a yearly AC tune- up costs around $79 while repairs will set you back around $500.
 Also, most manufacturers demand annual maintenance to maintain your warranty, so skipping your routine tune-up could also mean foregoing your warranty, which means a huge payout if your air conditioner decides to die on the hottest day of the year.

 Myth 5: Learning about the contractor isn’t valuable.

-Fans help keep people cool, they don’t really reduce the temperature of the home alone.
-In fact, fans (like refrigerators) actually heat up homes.
-The motor that is making your fan run generates heat, which can add heat to the air in the home.
-A well-working ceiling fan can help level the temperature of the room and may assist in cooling air by circulating, but if nobody is under the fan to feel the cool air, all the fan is doing is blowing through energy and money, especially if the air conditioning system is already working.
-So keep ceiling fans off when no one is in the room and additional air circulation is not needed.
+Fans help cool people, they don’t really lower the temperature of the home by themselves.
+In fact, fans (like refrigerators) actually increase the temperature in your home.
+The motor that is making your fan operate generates heat, which can add heat to the air in your home.
+A well-working ceiling fan can help level the temperature of the room and may assist in cooling air by circulating, but if there isn’t anyone below the fan to feel cool, all the fan is doing is blowing through energy and money, especially if the air conditioning system is already working.
+So keep ceiling fans off when there is no one in the room and extra air circulation is not needed.